aekimx/aekimx/README.md

+## Welcome to my Github! 🤩

-## Hi! 👋 My name is Aileen 🤩
+🫰 My name is Aileen, or you can call me Ali!

-✨ I'm a full-stack software engineer.
-I absolutely love taking on challenging projects, learning new languages and technologies, and working with others.
+✨ I'm a full-stack software engineer who loves taking on challenging projects, learning new languages and technologies, and working with others.

 👩🏻‍🎓 Graduated from New York University and App Academy

 🌼 When I'm not coding, I'm spending time with my puppy or trying out new restaurants.

-💃🏻 🕺 I would love a position with a supportive and collaborative team culture and the opportunity to work on challenging projects.
+💃🏻 I would love a position with a supportive and collaborative team culture and the opportunity to work on challenging projects.

 👩‍💻 Please take a look at my pinned projects!